fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 <h1 class="major">Creating Hello World web application from scratch</h1>

-In this step by step tutorial, we are going to create a simple CGI web application that display greeting message from scratch.
+In this step by step tutorial, we are going to create a simple CGI web application from scratch which displays greeting message.

 ## Who is this tutorial for?